retroxsky06/Movies-ETL/README.md

 - Deliverable 4: Create the Movie Database

 ## Results
-The analysis was completed with the new ETL function performing properly.
-The data was successfull added to a PostgreSQL database, as images of the   and the data is successfuly added to a PostgreSQL database as seen in the images below.
-The final code can be viewed here.
+The analysis was completed with the new ETL function and the data was successfully added to a PostgreSQL database.

+![fig]